About the Department

 Upon completion of the ATP our students will:

-- be prepared to pass the National Athletic Trainers’ Association Board of Certification examination
+- be prepared to pass the Board of Certification examination

-- be prepared to enter the Athletic Training workforce in any chosen venue
+- to prepare students for graduate studies and entry into the Athletic Training workforce in any chosen clinical setting

 - be prepared to be a lifelong learner in both the professional and personal realm

 Students who wish to apply for admission to the Athletic Training Program (ATP) enter Muskingum University identified as Pre-Athletic Training students.
 Pre-AT students spend their first year at Muskingum fulfilling requirements that allow the student to apply for formal admission.
-Applications for admission to the ATP are due by April 1 during the spring semester of a Pre-Athletic Training student's first year.
+Applications for admission to the ATP are due by April 1 of each year.

 Admission to the ATP is highly competitive.
 Admission to Muskingum University and fulfillment of the requirements to apply does not guarantee acceptance into the program.
-Depending on the slots available between 8-12 students are accepted each year.
+Depending on the slots available up to 15 students are accepted each year.
 Those accepted into the formal ATP complete an intense three year regimen including classroom and laboratory instruction as well as clinical rotations.

 Each student who applies is interviewed by a Selection Committee.
 Once spring semester grades are posted final decisions are made by the committee.
 All applicants are notified of their success during the summer.
 If accepted into the program students are required to accomplish specific tasks during the summer in anticipation of beginning the formal part of the program in the fall of their second year.
 Failure to complete the tasks may jeopardize the retention of the slot a student has been accepted into.